cs4804-24c/final/README.md

 Application and Experiment Ideas:

-A good goal for us can be to have the web application built by mid-Sunday 2/11 (which should be doable), and then conduct the necessary experiments the following week and write up the README with the master csv file attached.
+A good goal for us can be to have the web application built by Monday night 2/12 (which should be doable), and then conduct the necessary experiments the following week and write up the README with the master csv file attached.

 Application:
     - Use basic Javascript/HTML/CSS frameworks to build the frontend (we only need 3 different visualizations for this experiment, so the application navigation is relatively short-lived).
 React should be a good fit for the project.